mitchcieminski/studentgovernment/student_government_bylaws.md

 #### Section 12.
 Community Events Funds.

-There will be one Community Events Fund for each of the four largest communities currently at Olin.
+There will be one Community Events Fund for each of the communities currently at Olin comprised of least three students.
 The relevant Community Representative may issue Allocation Orders to allocate and spend their Community Events Fund with the consent of the Vice President for Finance.
 Events and activities paid for using a Community Events Fund should be directed towards the community corresponding to the fund from which the money was allocated.
 For the purposes of documentation, Community Events Fund Allocation Orders will be documented in the minutes of the next meeting of the Council and treated as an Official Action.

 Community Representatives are encouraged to enlist the help of fellow community members and classmates to organize and plan community events.